ZachSaucier/Just-Read/README.md

 You can add a custom Google Font (or any other web-hosted font) by customizing the CSS for your theme.
 Go to Options then click on the theme that is currently in use (it should have a filled in circle next to the file name).

 Once there, you can follow [these instructions](https://graphicdesign.stackexchange.com/a/76551/23061) to get the necessary CSS code to use the font in your theme.
 The only change you'll have to make is replacing the `Font Name` with whatever font you want, and replacing `.someSelector` with whatever selector you want.
 The selectors you most likely want to change are `body, h3` and `h1, h2` because this is what Just Read changes by default.

-Since you only have access to the CSS

 </details>